brendt/stitcher.io/src/content/blog/2024-03-22-testing-patterns.md

 ```

-In case you're curious, I wrote about this pattern in depth in [this previous post](/blog/building-a-custom-language-in-tempest-highlight).

-With 109 pattern classes (that number's still growing), the question arises: how to test them?
-You could write individual tests for all of them, which is what I started out with.
-I created a trait called `{php}TestsPatterns` which has one method:
+With 109 patterns (and that number is still growing), the question arises: how to test them?
+I could write individual tests for all of them, which is what I started out with.
+That grew into a mess pretty quickly though, so I created a trait called `{php}TestsPatterns` which has this method:

 ```php
 public function assertMatches(